-4.6 Legal Framework and Enforcement
+3.6 Legal framework and enforcement

-Laws and - where necessary - penalties are important in providing protection for vulnerable road users and influencing driver behaviour.
+Laws and - where necessary - penalties are important for influencing driver behaviour.
 They also indicate government commitment to road safety and show that the government is taking pains to balance road safety, mobility and freedom.
 Laws that are particularly relevant to the safety of pedestrians are those governing speeding, compliance at pedestrian crossings, and dangerous driving.

-5 Further reading
+4. Further reading